-Minimum of 68 semester hours required to complete this program, which must include 20 semester hours in liberal arts and sciences, plus two hours of physical education.
+Minimum of 68 semester hours required to complete this program, which must include 20 semester hours in Liberal Arts and Science, plus two hours of physical education.

 A three-week preceptorship is required for graduation and is included in NU 206.